pyyupsk/glancy/README.md

-# Glancy Storage Library
+# 🚀 Glancy Storage Library

-Glancy is a powerful, flexible, and efficient client-side storage library for modern JavaScript applications.
+**Glancy** is a powerful, flexible, and efficient client-side storage library for modern JavaScript applications.
 It provides a range of features including key-value storage, item expiration (TTL), encryption, compression, and the ability to handle multiple items at once.
-This project is designed to be simple to use, while also providing advanced features for complex storage needs.
+This project is designed to be simple to use while also providing advanced features for complex storage needs.

-## Features
+## ✨ Features

-- **Namespace Support**: All items are stored under a unique namespace.
+- 🗂️ **Namespace Support**: All items are stored under a unique namespace.
-- **Time-to-Live (TTL)**: You can set an expiration time for stored items.
+- ⏱️ **Time-to-Live (TTL)**: You can set an expiration time for stored items.
-- **Compression**: Supports LZW compression for optimizing storage space.
+- 🗜️ **Compression**: Supports LZW compression for optimizing storage space.
-- **Encryption**: AES encryption for secure storage of sensitive data.
+- 🔒 **Encryption**: AES encryption for secure storage of sensitive data.
-- **Error Handling**: Graceful error handling with custom error classes.
+- ⚠️ **Error Handling**: Graceful error handling with custom error classes.
-- **Batch Operations**: Methods to get/set multiple items in a single operation.
+- 📦 **Batch Operations**: Methods to get/set multiple items in a single operation.
-- **Storage Integrity**: Validations and checks to ensure safe storage usage.
+- 🛡️ **Storage Integrity**: Validations and checks to ensure safe storage usage.

-## Usage
+## 📦 Installation

-Before using Glancy, you need to install the package:
+Install the package via npm:

 ```bash
 npm install glancy
 ```

-Then, you can import the Glancy class:
+Then, import the `Glancy` class:

 ```typescript
 import { Glancy } from 'glancy';